-JMc: The VAs I do Associate work for expect me to turn round the work within the agreed client times.
+JMc: The VAs I do Associate work for expect me to turn around the work within the agreed client times.

-KA: I ask for a 12 hour window for response times and turnaround is based on deadline of task.
+KA: I ask for a 12-hour window for response times and turnaround is based on the deadline of the task.

 ZL: It would depend on the job.

 What advice would you give to someone looking to outsource or to take on Associate work?

 CF: Interview them on Skype or face to face if they’re local.
 Call three of their clients for testimonials, and start with one or two tasks for yourself prior to letting loose on your client work!
 Also, check out their social media accounts and their website.

 DR: Some VAs are so desperate for work, they’ll take anything offered.
 Associates should treat working with a VA the same as working with a client in the sense that they should be looking for work that they KNOW how to do, and ENJOY doing.